yyoonsahng/CarchMind/README.md

 Run ```classification/our_proposal_model.ipynb```
 If train is finished, ```newModel.pt``` will be created.

+## Result

 ## Requirements
 Pytorch
 Python version above than 3.7
+GPU enable device is required for training

 ## Reference
 Deep Transfer Learning for Modality Classification of Medical Images